Please click on this link to Donate to earthquake relief in Italy.

 We achieve this through exchange of educational resources and communications, professional development and certification in Clinical Engineering.
 Working internationally with regulatory agencies, standards organizations, the World Health Organization and other professional associations, we seek to advance the role of Clinical Engineering in the institutional frameworks of health care policy, strategy, planning, and management worldwide.

-On October 21, 2016, the first Global Clinical Engineering Day will be celebrated around the world.
-On that day, for 24 hours, the website http://global.icehtmc.com will feature interviews with members of the CE community, highlighting associations function from around the world such as ACCE, chat room in different languages, and streaming videos showing off various CE roles and functions.
-Follow the event on Twitter using the hashtag #GlobalCEDay
+On October 21, 2016, the first Global Clinical Engineering Day has been celebrated around the world.
+On that day, for 24 hours, the website http://global.icehtmc.com has given access to interviews with members of the CE community, highlighting associations function from around the world such as ACCE, chat room in different languages, and streaming videos showing off various CE roles and functions.
+The event was covered on Twitter using the hashtag #GlobalCEDay

 BIOMEDICAL DEVICE TECHNOLOGY, 2nd Edition, provides a comprehensive approach to studying the principles and design of biomedical devices as well as their applications in medicine.
 It is written for engineers and technologists who are interested in understanding the principles, design and applications of medical device technology.
 The book is also intended to be used as a textbook or reference for biomedical device technology courses in universities and colleges.
 It focuses on the functions and principles of medical devices (which are the invariant components) and uses specific designs and constructions to illustrate the concepts where appropriate.
 This book selectively covers diagnostic and therapeutic devices that are either commonly used or that their principles and design represent typical applications of the technology.
 In this second edition, almost every chapter has been revised—some with minor updates and some with significant changes and additions.
 For those who would like to know more, a collection of relevant published papers and book references is added at the end of each chapter.
 Based on feedback, a section on “Common Problems and Hazards” has been included for each medical device.
 In addition, more information is provided on the indications of use and clinical applications.
 Two new areas of medical device technology have been added in the two new chapters on “Cardiopulmonary Bypass Units” and “Audiology Equipment.”